 In 2001 he was awarded the Master of Science Strategic Intelligence / National Security from the Joint Military Intelligence College, U.S. Defense Intelligence Agency Washington D.C., where he is now working toward his doctoral degree.

-Gerard Citera '77 is Counsel in Davis Polk & Wardwell's Financial Institutions Group and a senior lawyer in the firm's Broker-Dealer and Market Regulation practice in New York City.
+Gerard Citera, BA '77 is Counsel in Davis Polk & Wardwell's Financial Institutions Group and a senior lawyer in the firm's Broker-Dealer and Market Regulation practice in New York City.
 He was previously Executive Director and Manager of the Regulatory Control Group for US Equities at UBS Securities.
 He manages legal, compliance, and regulatory risk for the Equities business, where his group acts as the primary watchdog for securities research, trading and sales.
 In addition, he provides advice and guidance on market structure issues pertaining to the U.S. and foreign securities markets and serves on various firm wide committees.

 Previously, Mr. Citera worked as Deputy General Counsel at PaineWebber Incorporated, where he managed the Capital Markets Group of the Legal Department.
 He spent nine years at Wilmer, Cutler & Pickering as an Associate and Special Counsel where he counseled banks, broker dealers and other financial institutions on a wide variety of legal and regulatory matters, including defending corporations and individuals in SEC and SRO investigations and litigation.
 Before joining Wilmer, Cutler, Mr. Citera served as an attorney with the Securities and Exchange Commission in the Division of Market Regulation and the Office of General Counsel.
 He was a member of the appellate litigation team representing the SEC in various federal and state courts.